Top 42 Microsoft Coding Interview Questions and Answers

 Answer: For Microsoft coding round job interviews, you should focus on languages such as Python, C#, and Java.
 These programming languages are commonly used in Microsoft development environments.

 Answer: To improve your coding skills, regularly practice coding problems on online platforms and study data structures and algorithms.
-Enroll in our how to ace coding interview course to give your best in the interview.

 Answer: You should highlight projects that demonstrate your skills in relevant technologies and problem-solving abilities, especially those related to Microsoft products.